Mental Health Challenges during the Brain Tumour Journey

 What I didn’t realize, and it was never discussed with me, was the potential for #mentalhealth symptoms and challenges that I may face after my diagnosis and throughout my patient journey.

 Brain tumours & their impact on mental health

 Brain tumours and their treatments can cause a number of mood, behavioral or cognitive symptoms that present or overlap like mental health disorders1.
 This was never explained to me.
 After all, a brain tumour sits within the brain, the motherboard of our body, our emotions and mental health right?

 Whether due to the tumour location, injury from the tumour or treatments, the changes in a person’s mental health can have a significant impact on their lives.
 I can relate to this completely.

 Being diagnosed with something inside your brain that is not supposed to be there, can cause a great amount of uncertainty.
 Learning to control and live with the “what-if’s” of uncertainty was one of the hardest challenges for me, creating its own anxiety.

 Two years after my diagnosis, my brain tumour doubled in size.
 But I was not diagnosed quickly – medical negligence.
 Six months after my surgery, I was still closing my eyes to the sounds of the beeps of machines around me.
 I could feel the cool air of the sterile environment of the operating room brush over my skin and the bright lights above me shining light on my fragile body lying on the hard metal of the operating table.
 I had Post Traumatic Stress Disorder (PTSD) after the trauma of my experience as well as having been in ICU.
 I was also experiencing feelings of inadequacy, vulnerability and a lack of confidence.

-My many months of treatment with a clinical psychologist for my PTSD taught me many key things about my own mental health.
+My many months of treatment with a clinical psychologist and mental health counselor for my PTSD taught me many key things about my own mental health.
 My mental health was just as important as my physical health.